 There is no such thing as a perfect racket!!!
 Every player has to choose a racket based on his/her style of play and skill level.
 When choosing your racket, there are many factors to keep in mind.
 The most important ones are: the racket’s stiffness, its weight and the balance.
+In a different article, we discussed about the weight of the racket.
 In this article, we will focus on the balance.
 The racket’s balance is an indication of how its weight is distributed along its body.

 If you keep your racket’s frame facing the ground and try to balance the racket on your finger, the point on the frame where your finger is located is the balance point.
 Then, the balance number is just the distance in millimeters of that balance point from the base of the racket.